-Their web openings permit installation of mechanical, electrical and plumbing (MEP) pipes and ducts within the depth of the beam, thereby allowing for compact ceiling systems and maximized floor-to-ceiling heights.
+Their large web openings permit installation of mechanical, electrical and plumbing (MEP) pipes and ducts within the depth of the beam, thereby allowing for compact ceiling systems and maximised floor-to-ceiling heights.
 In addition, the repetition of the perforations ensures that variations, during construction or throughout the life of the structure, in the layout of the MEP system can easily be accommodated.

 Cofraplus® 220 combines the outstanding resistance of the patented steel profile with the performance of a ribbed reinforced concrete slab.
-The total load bearing capacity results as the sum of the resistance of both elements, as no composite action is taken into account.
+The total load bearing capacity results as the sum of the resistance of both elements as no composite action is taken into account.

-Cofraplus® 220 sheets are available with thicknesses of 1, 1.13 and 1.25 mm, with a maximum length of 9 m.
+Cofraplus® 220 sheets are available with thicknesses of 1.13 mm and 1.25 mm with a maximum length of 9 m.